complete-ts/complete/packages/complete-tsconfig/website-root.md

 [![npm version](https://img.shields.io/npm/v/complete-tsconfig.svg)](https://www.npmjs.com/package/complete-tsconfig)

+## Introduction

 These are shared TypeScript configuration files that are intended to be used in [TypeScript](https://www.typescriptlang.org/) projects.

-Note that if you use these configs with `pnpm`, you must also install `@tsconfig/strictest`, since pnpm does not properly handle transitive dependencies.
-(You also must also install `@tsconfig/node-lts` if you are using the Node.js config.)
+They are based on the [`@tsconfig/strictest`](https://github.com/tsconfig/bases/blob/main/bases/strictest.json) configs for maximum safety.

 ## Configs Offered